CookEditors/NOS/_posts/2015-08-28-how-dead-can-you-get.md

 Noles licked his lips.
 “Listen … .”

 “I can see how it was,” the man went on, trembling now.
-“You decided it would be nicer to have the whole fifty thousand …better than having Liss.
+“You decided it would be nicer to have the whole fifty thousand … better than having Liss.
 She planned it all for you.
 You wouldn’t have had brains enough to open a tin piggy bank.
 But once you had the money, you started thinking a little under your own power.
 How simple it would be, you know, to have it all for yourself.
-So you killed her, you rotten hick. . .
+So you killed her, you rotten hick … ”

 “No,” Noles cried.
 “Listen, I don’t know who you are or who this woman is.
 I—I don’t even know who I am.
 I woke up in a hotel room less than two hours ago, sixty miles from here.
 I had been struck on the back of the head.
 I couldn’t remember how I got there or anything before I woke up.
 All I could remember was this woman lying in this room.
-But I couldn’t have killed her….
+But I couldn’t have killed her … .
 I’m not a murderer.”

 The man’s eyes narrowed.